mitranim/posterus/readme.md

 that has only one consumer.
 GTOR calls this _unicast_ as opposed to promises which have multiple consumers and are therefore _broadcast_.

 Why are promises broadcast, and Posterus unicast?
-My thoughts are theoretical and vague.
-Could be completely wrong.
-Let's hear them anyway.
+My reasons are subjective and vague.

 Async primitives should be modeled after synchronous analogs: